JonoCX/UCIVIT-ProcessAndMicroBehaviours/README.md

 ##Step 3 ##
 Extracts constructed micro behaviours and transforms the resulting JSON files into CSV documents to support a posterior analysis.
-TODO: how do we process this CSV data?
+Resulting data has been used as input for the UCIVIT-LongitudinalVis project.
+In this project longitudinal analysis of interaction data is supported through the use of descriptive statistics and regression models, such as mixed linear models.

 ###How to run###
 1. Complete the *shellVariables.sh* and *MapreduceConstants* with the information of the database.
 2. The *ExtractBehaviours.sh* script can be run to extract the micro behaviours defined in each file and transform the resulting data into CSV files.
 3. In order to make the script scalable, the data is first extracted in 4 JSON files for each micro behaviour into a folder called *data* (created during execution if it doesn't exist).
-These files are then transformed into CSV, and then combined into the *combinedCSV* folder.
+These files are then transformed into CSV and then combined into the *combinedCSV* folder.

 ###Contact###
 For questions, or help using this tool, contact Aitor Apaolaza (aitor.apaolaza@manchester.ac.uk)